david3x3x3/synacor/README.md

-This is a set of programs for solving the Synacore Challenge.
+This is a set of programs for solving the Synacor Challenge.
 You can find an archived copy of the challenge here:

 https://github.com/Aneurysm9/vm_challenge